 After the debut of his son Ranbir Kapoor in the film Sawaariya, Rishi Kapoor switched to character roles.
 In 2009 also Rishi Kapoor did well in films like Dilli 6, Pyar Me Twist, Luck By Chance.
 He received Star Screen award for the best supporting actor in 2010 for his performance in the film Love Aaj Kal.
 In 2010 he acted in the films Chintuji and Sadiyaan.

 2012 had been an excellent year for Rishi Kapoor.
 At the beginning of the year he acted in a negative character for the first time in his career in the film Agneepath.
 The film with hero Hrithik Roshan had done business of more than 125 crores.
 His other film Housefull 2 with Akshay Kumar had become super hit too.
 It also had done business of more than 110 crores.
 He is experimenting with new characters in this part of his career.
+He received best villain award for his performance in the film Agneepath.
+In 2013, he had acted in the films Chasme Baddoor and Besharam.

 The viewers expect him to continue the high standard of acting in the years to come and continue the legacy created by Prithviraj Kapoor and Raj Kapoor.